Get

 1. Feed Them First

 Once upon a time, it was thought that you should feed your dog last to “show them who’s boss.”
-Luckily, the alpha wolf theory that perpetuated the idea that our dogs are trying to dominate us has been largely debunked.
-Our dogs know we aren’t dogs!
+Luckily, the alpha wolf theory that perpetuated the idea that our dogs are always trying to dominate us during mealtime has been largely debunked.
+Dogs can learn that this isn’t the case.

 There is no problem with feeding your dog first.
 You can put their filled bowl up in a different room as you sit down to eat.
 That way, they’re busy eating their own food instead of worrying about yours!